Midnex/icc-brightness/README.md

 # ICC Brightness

-Control OLED display brightness by applying ICC color profiles.
+Control display brightness by applying ICC color profiles.

 *This is a maintained fork of the [icc-brightness](https://github.com/udifuchs/icc-brightness) project by Udi